Thank you for voting for this year’s PB projects!

 Check back in the spring for information about the upcoming 8th PB Cycle!
 Sign up to stay informed.

 Participatory Budgeting is a democratic process through which community members directly decide how to spend part of a public budget.
 The City hopes that PB will help directly involve residents in the budgeting and City-building process, foster civic engagement and community spirit, and help ensure that the City’s Capital Plan reflects the priorities of Cambridge residents.

-The third Participatory Budgeting (PB) cycle in Cambridge will run from June-December 2016.
-This time, the City will set aside $700,000 of the FY18 Budget for one-time capital projects to improve the community.
-Winning projects from past PB cycles include a public toilet in Central Square, bike repair stations, a freezer van for prepared food rescue, water bottle fill stations, bilingual books for children learning English, and many others.
+The seventh Participatory Budgeting (PB) cycle in Cambridge will run from September-December 2020.
+This time, the City will set aside $500,000 of the FY22 Budget for one-time capital projects to improve the community.
+Winning projects from past PB cycles include laundry access in schools, solar panels for the Main Library roof, bike repair stations, a freezer van for prepared food rescue, street trees, water bottle fill stations, bilingual books for children learning English, and many others.

-After community members brainstorm project ideas in June and July, volunteer Budget Delegates will research and develop those ideas into formal project proposals from August through November.
-Proposals that are vetted by City staff and approved by the City Manager will appear on a PB ballot in December for a public vote.
-Winning projects will be included in the FY18 Capital Budget for adoption.
+After community members brainstorm project ideas in September, volunteer Budget Delegates will research and develop those ideas into formal project proposals from October through December.
+Proposals that are vetted by City staff and approved by the City Manager will appear on a PB ballot in December or January for a public vote.
+Winning projects will be included in the FY22 Capital Budget for adoption.

 Check out the StoryMap of past winning PB projects

 Click here to see our StoryMap that displays all of the winning projects from PB1, PB2, PB3, PB4, PB5, and PB6.

 You can learn more about winning projects from past cycles by exploring our PB Cycles tab.